flyingmachine/brave-clojure-web/content/writing-macros.md

    '(+ 1 1))))
 ```

-It looks like we're trying to evaluate the result of a `println`
+It looks like Clojure's trying to evaluate the result of a `println`
 function call.
-We can see this more clearly if we simplify the macro
+You can see this more clearly if we simplify the macro
 expansion a bit:

 ```clojure